matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

   - using the system browser
   - through platform-specific APIs when available, such as [`ASWebAuthenticationSession`](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) on iOS or [Android Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs) on Android

+The rationale for using the system browser is explained in [MSC3861], under "Motivation" → "Benefits of authenticating end-users through the system browser".

 ---

 Sample authorization request (broken down into multiple lines for readability), with the following values: